What to Wear for Comfortable Camping Outfits

 Remember, the less bulky an item is, the better it will lend itself to layering!

-This tip is essential because this is where we cover everything that protects your face.
+This tip is essential because this is where you’ll learn about items to protect your face.
 Plus, we’ll throw in a few extras.

 BANDANA.
 The perfect accessory for protecting your head from the sun.
 Throw one around your neck to cover your chest and the back of your neck.
 These bandanas from Coolibar are my absolute favorite.
 They are incredibly comfortable in hot temps due to their breathability.
 They also feature UPF 50+ sun protection.
 If you want more of an infinity-style bandana, this head/face wear from BUFF can be pulled up around your head or worn around the neck.